nhannguyen95/algorithms/what-to-prepare/algorithms/shortest-paths.md

 If u is not reachable from v (or vice-versa), 𝛿(u, v) = ∞.

-Dijstra algorithm assumes that edge weights are non negative.
+Dijsktra algorithm assumes that edge weights are non negative.

 Other algorithms like Bellman Ford's allow negative-weight edges and produce correct answer as long as no negative-weight cycles are reachable from source.
 Typically, if there is such a negative-weight cycle, the algorithm can detect and reports its existence.